IEEEBerkeley/hope-www/project.rst

    assume 5% 0805**. *If you do not have special requirements for your resistors, please leave these fields blank to help us consolidate orders.*

+.. #.
+Submit your final design using `the project submission form <https://forms.gle/443SBpfo9BnLmNF19>`_.

 #.
-Submit your final design using `the project submission form <https://forms.gle/443SBpfo9BnLmNF19>`_.
+Final Design submission instructions coming soon...